Was The United States Founded On Christianity?

 ● Stephen Hopkins, a signer from Rhode Island, was a sincere and consistent Christian.

 ● William Ellery, also from Rhode Island, was a patriot and a Christian, his name will ever be revered.

 ● Samuel Huntington lived the life of a irreproachable and sincere Christian, who was devoted to Christianity and being a true patriot.

-George Washington, not a signer of the Declaration of Independence and often labeled a Deist, issued the Thanksgiving Proclamation in 1788, stating:
+George Washington, not a signer of the Declaration of Independence (he was busy overseeing a war and fighting) and often labeled a Deist, issued the Thanksgiving Proclamation in 1788, stating:

 After researching vast amounts of data, letters, writings, biographies, and historical documents, it is my firm belief that America was, without a shadow of a doubt, founded on Christian principles, beliefs, and ideals.